KarinaBurin/KarinaBurin/README.md

 ### Hey!
 Welcome to my profile!
 How is it going?  👋
-My name is Karina Burin 🙎🏻‍♂️🇧🇷
+My name is Karina Buri 🙎‍♂️🇧🇷

 i'm educated on analysis of systems development and work as a software programmer with language Microsoft visual foxPro.